Classic Cocktails and Bartending Basics

 Vodka Sour with Blackberry Simple Syrup

-a pink cocktail with foam and blackberry garnish with small carafe of purplish red syrup, lemons, and blackberries in background.
+pink cocktail with egg white foam and blackberry garnish with small carafe of purplish red syrup, lemons, and blackberries in background.

 A change to a different base spirit makes other classic cocktails.
 Make your sour with rum and lime juice, and you have a daiquiri.
 Make it with gin and lime juice, and it’s a gimlet.
 Here are some examples of other cocktails in the sour family: